AI Recruiter Reply Prep: Filter Fast Without Burning the Bridge

 • The recruiter is in-house at a company I really want — does the strategy change?: Lean 10% warmer and 10% more flexible on the must-knows.
 The relationship value is higher.
 But still surface the band before the 30-min call; in-house recruiters are not insulted by it.

-• Is it rude to ask for comp band in the first reply?: No. The norm has shifted; recruiters expect it, and many states require pay range disclosure.
-The phrasing matters more than the question.
+• Is it rude to ask for comp band in the first reply?: No. The norm has shifted; recruiters expect it, and as of June 2026, 16 states plus DC require employers to post a good-faith pay range (see the Paycor 2026 pay-transparency map).
+The phrasing matters more than the question — “helpful to know the band before I take a call” reads as normal, “what does this pay?” reads as blunt.

 Tags: #AI writing #Job search #Recruiter